-- (e) Access to transport vehicle security equipment and records shall be limited to persons that are (1) licensed or registered pursuant to the act and essential to security operations, (2) law enforcement agencies, (3) security system service employees, (4) the department, and (5) other persons approved by the commissioner.
+- (e) Access to transport vehicle security equipment and records shall be limited to persons that are (1) licensed or registered pursuant to section 21a-420 of the Connecticut General Statutes and essential to security operations, (2) law enforcement agencies, (3) security system service employees, (4) the department, and (5) other persons approved by the commissioner.
 A transporting establishment shall maintain a current list of all individuals that have access to any transport vehicle security equipment and records. - (f) The commissioner may inspect a transport vehicle, as well as its equipment, including, but not limited to, security systems, forms of secure communication, and GPS monitoring devices at any time without prior notice.
 If the commissioner determines that the transport vehicle does not satisfy the requirements of this section, or that such transport vehicle requires additional security measures in order to address public health and safety concerns, such transport vehicle shall not be used to transport cannabis until such time as it receives a satisfactory inspection from the department.

-Section 21a-XXX-36.
+Section 21a-421j-35.
 Manifests.

-- (a) Prior to the delivery or transportation of cannabis: - (1) The originating establishment shall prepare a shipping manifest in the Cannabis Analytic Tracking System on a form and in a manner prescribed by the commissioner, itemizing all cannabis to be transported.
-A separate copy of the shipping manifest shall be provided to the transporting agent to accompany the itemized cannabis at all times during transport. - (2) If cannabis is being transported from an originating establishment to a receiving establishment, the originating establishment shall securely transmit to the receiving establishment, a copy of the shipping manifest at least twenty-four hours prior to transport. - (3) A transporting agent shall review the shipping manifest prepared by the originating establishment and confirm that it accurately describes the type and quantity of cannabis in the transport vehicle to be transported by the transporting agent, in the aggregate and for each delivery. - (4) If cannabis is being transported directly to a qualifying patient, caregiver or consumer, the transporting agent shall review the shipping manifest prepared by the originating establishment and confirm that it includes sufficient identifying information for each patient, caregiver, or consumer, including name, day and month of birth, and, if applicable, patient or caregiver identification number. - (5) Prior to the transporting agent's departure, any deficiencies or inaccuracies contained in the shipping manifest shall be rectified by the originating establishment and a copy of the corrected shipping manifest shall be provided to the transporting agent, and securely submitted to all receiving establishments.
+(a) Prior to the delivery or transportation of cannabis:

-(b) A transport vehicle shall not contain any cannabis for which a manifest has not been provided, and all cannabis shall be packaged in sealed, labeled, and tamper-proof packaging at all times.
+- (1) The originating establishment shall prepare a shipping manifest in the Cannabis Analytic Tracking System on a form and in a manner prescribed by the commissioner, itemizing all cannabis to be transported.
+A separate copy of the shipping manifest shall be provided to the transporting agent to accompany the itemized cannabis at all times during transport; - (2) If cannabis is being transported from an originating establishment to a receiving establishment, the originating establishment shall securely transmit to the receiving establishment, a copy of the shipping manifest at least twenty-four hours prior to transport; - (3) A transporting agent shall review the shipping manifest prepared by the originating establishment and confirm that it accurately describes the type and quantity of cannabis in the transport vehicle to be transported by the transporting agent, in the aggregate and for each delivery; - (4) If cannabis is being transported directly to a qualifying patient, caregiver or consumer, the transporting agent shall review the shipping manifest prepared by the originating establishment and confirm that it includes sufficient identifying information for each patient, caregiver, or consumer, including name, day and month of birth, and, if applicable, patient or caregiver identification number; and - (5) Prior to the transporting agent's departure, any deficiencies or inaccuracies contained in the shipping manifest shall be rectified by the originating establishment and a copy of the corrected shipping manifest shall be provided to the transporting agent, and securely submitted to all receiving establishments. - (b) A transport vehicle shall not contain any cannabis for which a manifest has not been provided, and all cannabis, other than seedlings, shall be packaged and labeled in accordance with sections 21a-421j-31 and 21a-421j-32 of the Regulations of Connecticut State Agencies.

-Section 21a-XXX-37.
+Section 21a-421j-36.
 Transporting Agents; Transportation of Cannabis